 "Well, it's much like the dilemma of the centipede.
 If he relaxes and lets things happen, he can walk naturally all day long, his hundred legs not missing a step.
 But, if he thinks too hard about the complexity of what he's doing, those legs might crash into the teahouse and kill everyone.
 A valuable lesson."

-The player character of Kingdom Of Loathing can exploit this when fighting a swarm of killer bees:
+- The player character of Kingdom of Loathing can exploit this when fighting a swarm of killer bees:

 "They start to swarm you, but you give them a quick lesson in Aerodynamics, and they all fall to the ground."